 - A registered child care program that provides services similar to a licensed child care center.

-- Donating money for a registered grant or loan program for parents in Colorado requiring financial assistance for child care;
+- Donating money for a registered grant or loan program for Colorado parents requiring child care financial assistance;

 - Donating money for a registered training program for child care providers in Colorado;

-- Donating money for a registered information dissemination program that assists parents with child care information and referral services.
+- Donating money for a registered information dissemination program that assists parents with child care information and referral services; or

 - Donating money for a registered grandfathered child care organization.
 (Grandfathered organizations may also accept qualified donations for the care of children ages 13-18.)